ebo-arcadia/angular-jwt-auth/README.md

         [X] use form builder API service to refactor code using form group and form control [] define async validation passing it as an argument to form control
     7. knowledge gap catching up
-        [] define data structure for user input
+        [X] define data structure for user input
-        [] handle submit implementing http call and using observable API [] debug cross field custom validator error message not appear
+        [] handle submit implementing http call and using observable API in reactive form [] debug cross field custom validator error message not appear

 ### create a sign up portal using template-driven forms technique